Published on August 13th, 2012 | by Mark Erickson

 Lucentis eye injection for macular degeneration

 Lucentis works by inhibiting the growth of the abnormal blood vessels that cause AMD.
-It is also used to treat swelling of the macula due to AMD.
+It is also used to treat swelling of the macula due to diabetic macular edema.
 The goal of treatment is to prevent further loss of vision.
 Although some patients have regained vision, the medication may not restore vision that has already been lost, and may not ultimately prevent further loss of vision caused by the disease.

-How is Lucentis eye injection put in?
+How is Lucentis eye injection used?

 New Lucentis vs. Stroke Information